ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 * `X-Axis` - drop-down list box with the available data (e.g. Power,...)
 * `Y-Axis` - drop-down list box with the available data (e.g. Power,...)
 * `Z-Axis` - drop-down list box with the available data (e.g. Power,...)
+* `Color` - ....
+* `Graphic Type` - ....
+* `Bin Width` - both input field and slider to set the value - which is the width of the plotted chart segments
 * `Ignore Zero` - if checked, data points which are '0' are not plotted
 * `Show Grid` - if checked, a grid is displayed in the plot area
 * `Frame Intervals` - if checked, and you select one or more intervals in the 'Side Bar', the data points belonging to the interval are highlighted